Laura Michelle Kelly: Musical theatre

-Kelly's West End musical credits include Beauty and the Beast, Whistle Down The Wind as Swallow (2000) (with a 10-year-old Jessie J), Les Misérables as Eponine at the Palace Theatre (2001), Mamma Mia! as Sophie at the Prince Edward Theatre (2002), and My Fair Lady as Eliza Doolittle at the Theatre Royal, Drury Lane (2003).
-She made her Broadway debut in a revival of Fiddler on the Roof as Hodel (2004).
+Kelly's West End musical credits include Beauty and the Beast, Whistle Down The Wind as Swallow (2000) (with a 10-year-old Jessie J), Les Misérables as Eponine at the Palace Theatre (2001), Mamma Mia! as Sophie at the Prince Edward Theatre (2002), and My Fair Lady as Eliza Doolittle in the transfer of the National Theatre's production to the Theatre Royal, Drury Lane (2003).
+She made her Broadway debut as Hodel in the 2004 Broadway revival of Fiddler on the Roof.

 Mary Poppins premiered in September 2004 at the Bristol Hippodrome, followed in December by its opening in the West End at the Prince Edward Theatre.
-For her role as the title character, Kelly earned rave reviews as well as the 2005 Olivier Award for Best Actress in a Musical.
+For her role as the title character, Kelly earned rave reviews as well as the 2005 Laurence Olivier Award for Best Actress in a Musical.
 She left Mary Poppins on 29 October 2005 after more than 400 performances and was succeeded by Scarlett Strallen.
 Kelly then went to Singapore to star in a revival of A Twist of Fate in November 2005, produced by the Singapore Repertory Company.
 It also starred Anthony Drewe (who co-wrote the music with Singaporean composer Dick Lee).

 In 2006 she returned to the London stage performing in A Tribute to Dirty Dancing at Kenwood House and Marble Hill.
-Kelly and Michael Ball performed at the Hackney Empire on 1 August 2006 to celebrate Anthony Newley for BBC Radio Two which was broadcast on 29 September 2006.
+Kelly and Michael Ball performed at the Hackney Empire on 1 August 2006 to celebrate Anthony Newley for BBC Radio 2 which was broadcast on 29 September 2006.
 Kelly was the Special Guest for Jools Holland and His Rhythm and Blues Orchestra on tour during December 2006.
 On 27 August 2007, Kelly made her BBC Proms debut, performing "The Prayer" from the film Quest for Camelot alongside Michael Ball.

 During 2007–08, Kelly played the role of Galadriel in the original London production of The Lord of the Rings – The Musical at Theatre Royal, Drury Lane.
 The show began previews on 9 May 2007, with an official opening night of 19 June 2007.
 Kelly played her final performance on 2 February 2008, and was replaced by Abbie Osman.

 She played the dual role of a nun and former Coronation Street actor Johnny Briggs's trophy wife in an ITV1 production of Agatha Christie's Nemesis.

 Kelly appeared alongside Kevin Spacey and Jeff Goldblum in David Mamet's play Speed-the-Plow at London's Old Vic theatre from 1 February to 26 April 2008 and at the Ruhrfestspiele in Recklinghausen, Germany, in May 2008.